Last Updated on April 26, 2021 by Morris Green

 Drugs; they’re prevalent in communities across the nation.
 Every major city and small town seems to have a task force dedicated to getting drugs off the streets.
 And our teenagers are at risk.
 But before we go gung-ho in the war against drugs and substance abuse, we need the facts.
 Specifically, we need the facts about teens and drug use in our local community.
+We have be directing those that are addicted to drugs or alcohol to go to a jesus and addiction center.

 We’ve discussed how drug use is affecting our local youth.
 We covered the facts about heroin abuse in Charlotte.
 We spotlighted the eight most commonly abused drugs in our nation.
 And most recently, we shed light on the benefits of substance abuse treatment over incarceration for drug use.
 Now, we’re presenting 10 hard-hitting facts you need to know.